UPDATED: JULY 05, 2023 | 2 MIN READ

 It can be incredibly difficult to predict the need for most inpatient healthcare expenses, as we always hope never to need that degree of medical care.
 Outpatient care is typically less expensive and complex.
-That said, serious injury or illness is always possible, and it’s important to know what to anticipate regarding healthcare costs.
+That said, serious injury or illness is always possible, and knowing what to anticipate regarding healthcare costs is important.

-Preparation starts with understanding what expenses are related to inpatient care and then applying that knowledge to different healthcare plans.
-From there, you will be able to analyze potential coverage as well as out-of-pocket health care costs.
+Preparation starts with understanding what expenses are related to inpatient care and applying that knowledge to different healthcare plans.
+From there, you will be able to analyze potential coverage and out-of-pocket healthcare costs.
 Here is an in-depth guide to understanding inpatient healthcare expenses to get you started with a comfortable foundation.

-Inpatient medical care refers to services provided during hospital stays, long-term health care treatment, and hospital care.
+Inpatient medical care includes services provided during hospital stays, long-term health care treatment, and hospital care.
 The first things that may come to mind are overnight stays in a hospital bed or intensive treatment.

 These medical costs skyrocket when surgery is involved.
 A heart valve replacement, for instance, can run upwards of $170,000.
 Since costs are astronomical, even excellent insurance that pays 80% of a $100,000 medical bill will leave the patient with a $20,000 tab that most would struggle to pay.
 This can get even worse if your health insurance plan has a maximum that is easily met with expensive surgery.